 Both are original commodore brand, can you help me??

-Another question but the test of the currents can also be done with the power supply of the 1541 II?
+Another question but the current test can also be done with the power supply of 1541 II?

 Regards.